Do you want to start a blog but don’t know where to start? If yes, I wrote this for you!

 WordPress.org this is also free but to use it, it needs to be downloaded onto your own website domain.
 Getting a website domain is pretty easy.
 All you need to do is think of a good domain name (website address) and register it.
-For example, Supplement-Geek.com is the domain name of my supplement website.
+For example, SupplementClarity.com is the domain name of my supplement website.

-Once you have a domain name registered, you (or your website “guru”) go to wordpress.org and download the WordPress software onto the website and your done.
+Once you have a domain name registered, you (or your website “guru”) go to wordpress.org and download the WordPress software onto the website and you're done.
 Then you can tweak it, change its theme, add plugins and start blogging!

-In the end I think both blogger or WordPress are fine to use.
+In the end, I think both blogger or WordPress are fine to use.
 Both are easy to use and give you TONS of tools.
 WordPress does offer more flexibility in what you can do, but that also means it can be a wee bit more confusing – especially for those just starting out.

-Regardless, of what you use, blog can be an excellent way to add extra pizzazz to your website and let people get to know you better.
+Regardless, of what you use, a blog can be an excellent way to add extra pizzazz to your website and let people get to know you better.